Getting Credit for Past Experience

 WSU's Department of Modern and Classical Languages and Literatures offers two ways for students to earn credit for their past language learning experiences: Credit by Exam and Retrocredit.

 Credit by Exam

 Students may earn credit for previously unrecognized study of a language through Credit by Exam (CrE).
-Available CrE courses include conversation, language and grammar courses.
-Some higher-level classes may be available for CrE in some circumstances.
+Available CrE courses include foundational, conversation, and grammar courses.
+Some higher-level classes may be available for CrE under certain circumstances.
 All CrE testing is subject to MCLL approval.
-CrE info sheets are available in 305 Jardine.
+Have questions?
+FAQs about Credit by Exam.
 Students who have taken previous language courses in an American high school are encouraged to pursue the option of Retrocredit rather than CrE.

-WSU students may qualify for credit for previous world language experience.
+WSU students may qualify to earn credit for previous world language experience.
 Language learning in courses prior to entering college, including high school language experience, can be validated by earning a grade of C or better in a WSU language course or courses beyond the first course in that language.
 The credit earned by validation of previous experience is called Retroactive Credit.
-Eligibility details and applications are available at LAS Advising Center, and in the MCLL office, 305 Jardine.
+Eligibility details and applications are available at LAS Advising Center.